-Our Officers can also visit during routine surveys of the district, when they suspect there maybe a hazard in the property.
+Our Officers can also visit during routine surveys and when they suspect there maybe a hazard in the property.

-Each officer of the Private Sector Housing Team has the authority to request access to a property when they believe a health and safety hazard exists.
+Each officer of the Private Sector Housing Team has the authority to request access to a residential property.

 Our Officers will make a full inspection, looking at the whole of the living accommodation, the garden, access paths, and any areas shared with other properties or dwellings (such as the common hallway and stairs in a block of flats).

-The officer will record the faults found at the property that could lead to any of the hazards detailed in the Hazard Profiles table.
+The officer will record the problems found at the property that could lead to any of the hazards detailed in the Hazard Profiles table.

 Following the inspection, the officer will go back to the office and carry out an assessment of each hazard.
-They will consider the likelihood of an accident happening and then consider the possible effect it could have on the health of a vulnerable person such as the elderly or very young.
+They will consider the likelihood of something happening and then consider the possible effect it could have on the health and safety of an occupier or visitor.

 Each hazard is given a score, and then given a representative banding between A-J.

-The Council has a mandatory duty to deal with category one hazards.
-To deal with them an officer must respond by taking enforcement action, or by giving advice.
+The Council has a mandatory duty to deal with Category 1 hazards.
+To deal with them an officer must respond by taking enforcement action.